openstack-archive/wsme/doc/functions.rst

 Status code
 ~~~~~~~~~~~

-The default status code returned by WSME are 200, 400 (if the client send wrong
+The default status codes returned by WSME are 200, 400 (if the client sends invalid
 inputs) and 500 (for server-side errors).

 Since a proper Rest API should use different return codes (201, etc), one can